reactific/sbt-reactific/README.md

 * sbt-compile-quick-plugin: Compile
 * sbt-pgp: Certification and signing support for publishing releases
 * sbt-git: Run git commands directly from sbt
-* sbt-javaversioncheck: make sure you are building with the right jvm
 * sbt-license-report: Find out what licenses your project utilizes
 * sbt-site: Site generation for your project
 * sbt-header: Update file headers for open source licensing